amaank404/denver-api/README.md

 ## Community
 This is a community driven project and accepts pull requests of any kind (read [CONTRIBUTING.md](https://github.com/xcodz-dot/denver/blob/master/.github/CONTRIBUTING.md)), Thanks to all the contributors.
-Contributions are appreciated
+Contributions are appreciated.
+It will be really helpful if you raise a issue on finding bugs, documentation issues and typos.

 ## Fixed Bugs
 ### 3.0.0b (the upcoming stable release)
-* `denverapi.tools.cpic_editor` cell height to width ratio is 25:10 now for better compatibility with terminal
-* `denverapi.pyelib` error in load library

 ### 2.5.2, 2.5.3, 2.5.4
+* `denverapi.function_logger` fixed wrapped function not returning anything.
 * `denverapi.autopyb` fixes
 ### 2.5.1
 * `denverapi.autopyb` minimum version fix